 Selling to IDNs also requires a comprehensive understanding of the health system components, including member facilities and relationships with group purchasing organizations (GPOs).
 This allows suppliers to evaluate the best solutions for every aspect of a health system -- a solution that works for an acute care hospital may not work for a physician group or urgent care clinic.

 In addition, many of the largest health systems act as purchasing agents, negotiating with vendors to secure lower prices for member facilities.
-According to Definitive Healthcare data, up to 80 percent of U.S. hospitals are members of an IDN.
+According to Definitive Healthcare data, 80 percent of U.S. hospitals are members of an IDN.

 Each client facility will have its own needs, challenges, and resources.
 This makes it easier for sales professionals to lose focus on the client's most important goals.
 Sales personnel should have a clear plan in mind before ever closing a deal, which helps ensure success for both client and supplier.
 Client objectives should be realistic and include specific details, like growth percentages, and must be easy to measure and track over time.
 Guaranteeing client success is as important as making the initial sale -- scheduling check-ins to support customer initiatives will improve the likelihood that you will become their preferred supplier.

 Want to learn more about selling to IDNs and GPOs?
 Watch a recording of our live webinar, 10 Key Strategies to Sell to IDNs and GPOs.
 Industry experts John Pritchard, President of Share Moving Media, and John Murawski, President of Healthcare Links, share their most successful methods when targeting new prospects.
-Attendees will leave with 10 actionable strategies, specific use cases, and exclusive access to the new eBook 10 Keys for Success in National Accounts in 2018.